ealpizarp/python_oracle_API/README.md

 # python_oracle_API

-This is a simple python Rest API that connects with oracle database.
-It supports the `PUT`, `POST`, `DELETE` and `GET` request, for testing this request can be made with postman or insomnia.
+A simple python Rest API that connects with an oracle database.
+It supports the following requests: `PUT`, `POST`, `DELETE` and `GET`, the testing of these can be done with postman or insomnia.

 ## Create virtual enviroment